 Tenure reviews will normally take place during the spring semester of a candidate’s sixth credited year regardless of the date of original appointment.
 Candidates may request to be considered for tenure any time before March 1st of their fifth credited year.
 However, they are considered only once for tenure.
-The formal review process will begin with the signed and dated request on the standard Candidate Request for Tenure Review form from the individual to the Provost to initiate the tenure review.
+The formal review process will begin with the signed and dated request on the standard >Form- Request for Tenure Review 7-10-15from the individual to the Provost to initiate the tenure review.
 Once signed, this request is irrevocable.
 Please keep in mind that your school/college and/or department may have an earlier deadline for the tenure review request.

 The following is an outline of the requirements for a Tenure Summary Dossier to be submitted to the vice chancellor and provost.
 Each school and college has its own promotion and tenure criteria, standards and procedures.
 The purpose of this outline is to indicate all the necessary requirements for submitting a Tenure Summary Dossier.
 For further ease in assembling your dossier, download the Tenure Summary Dossier Checklist to ensure all items are included in the proper order.